B♭ Locrian scale

 How to use the B♭ Locrian scale

-The diatonic chords of B♭ Locrian are: i° = B♭°, II = B, iii = D♭m, iv = E♭m, V = E, VI = G♭, vii = A♭m.
+The diatonic chords of B♭ Locrian are: i° = B♭°, II = C♭, iii = D♭m, iv = E♭m, V = F♭, VI = G♭, vii = A♭m.
 These seven chords belong naturally to the key and are the safest harmonic vocabulary when writing songs in B♭ Locrian.
 Click any chord below to open its full diagram and progressions.

 Practice tips

-B♭ Locrian appears throughout locrian is rare as a tonal centre because of its diminished tonic, but it is essential for understanding modal theory and shows up in metal and avant-garde jazz.
+B♭ Locrian appears throughout locrian is rare as a tonal centre because of that diminished tonic, but you need to know it for modal theory. shows up in metal and avant-garde jazz.
 Listening to music in this scale and transcribing short phrases is the fastest way to absorb its sound.

 Scales related to B♭ Locrian